Tropical mirror symmetry for elliptic curves: Tropical Mirror Symmetry for elliptic curves

 For any edge $q_k$ that passes $l_k$ times with weight $w_k$ through $L$ resp.\ $L'$, we set $a_k=w_k\cdot l_k$.
 Obviously, $w_k$ is a divisor of $a_k$ and thus the term $ w_k\cdot \Bigg(\Big( \frac{x_{k_1}}{x_{k_2}}\Big)^{2w_k}+\Big( \frac{x_{k_2}}{x_{k_1}}\Big)^{2w_k}\Bigg)$ shows up in the $q_k^{2a_k}$-coefficient of the propagator as required (see Theorem \ref{thm-prop}) and we can pick the summand corresponding to the orientation of our arrow as term for our tuple.

 It is obvious that this inverse construction produces a bijection. \end{proof}

-\begin{corollary} A Feynman graph $\Gamma$ satisfies $N_{\underline{a},\Gamma}^{\trop}=0$ for every $\underline{a}$, or (by Theorem \ref{thm-refined}) equivalently, $I_{\Gamma}(q_1,\ldots,q_{3g-3})=0$ if and only if $\Gamma$ contains a bridge. \end{corollary} \begin{proof} One can view a tropical cover as a system of rivers flowing into each other without any source or sink, since the weights of the edges are positive and the balancing condition is satisfied.
+Remember that a bridge of a connected graph is an edge whose removal produces two connected components. \begin{corollary} A Feynman graph $\Gamma$ satisfies $N_{\underline{a},\Gamma}^{\trop}=0$ for every $\underline{a}$, or (by Theorem \ref{thm-refined}) equivalently, $I_{\Gamma}(q_1,\ldots,q_{3g-3})=0$ if and only if $\Gamma$ contains a bridge. \end{corollary} \begin{proof} One can view a tropical cover as a system of rivers flowing into each other without any source or sink, since the weights of the edges are positive and the balancing condition is satisfied.
 A graph with a bridge must have zero flow on the bridge, and thus cannot be the source of a tropical cover.

 Alternatively, to get a nonzero contribution to the coefficient of $q^{2\cdot \underline{a}}$ in the integral $I_{\Gamma}(q_1,\ldots,q_{3g-3})=0$, we must be given an order $\Omega$ and a tuple in $\mathcal{T}_{\underline{a},\Gamma,\Omega}$.
 But by Lemma \ref{lem-themap} such a tuple only exists if the balancing condition is satisfied at every vertex, thus the argument we just gave shows the coefficient is zero for a graph with a bridge.